dddpaul/java-builders/README.md

 * uses Java 8 features (Optional etc.)

 Cons:
-* it's a code generation nevertheless, so it requires something like "mvn compile" before using
+* it's a code generation nevertheless, so it requires something like "mvn compile" before using.

 ### Links